5 stars

 Processing times:

-Generally, 2-6 months to get an LMIA approval.
+Generally, it takes 2-6 months to get LMIA approval.

 Ability to stay permanently:

-Foreign owner-operators of Canadian companies have solid chances of becoming permanent residents of Canada and subsequently Canadian citizens, provided that they meet the following conditions:
+Foreign owner-operators of Canadian companies have solid chances of becoming permanent residents of Canada and subsequently obtaining Canadian citizenship, provided that they meet the following conditions:

 Expenses: